 by Abby Ferri and Ranger Kidwell-Ross

-OSHA's Respirable Crystalline Silica Rule, which will begin June 23, 2017, is projected to have a significant impact on the power sweeping industry.
+OSHA's Respirable Crystalline Silica Rule, which began for construction-related work (with companies with 10 employees or more) on September June 23, 2017, is projected to have a significant impact on the power sweeping industry.

 Overview of the Upcoming OSHA Requirements

 The Occupational Safety and Health Administration (OSHA), which is part of the U.S. Department of Labor, has issued a final rule to curb lung cancer, silicosis, chronic obstructive pulmonary disease and kidney disease in America's workers by limiting their exposure to respirable crystalline silica.
 The rule is comprised of two standards, one for Construction and one for General Industry and Maritime.

 OSHA estimates that the rule will save over 600 lives and prevent more than 900 new cases of silicosis each year, once its effects are fully realized.
 The Final Rule is projected to provide net benefits of about $7.7 billion, annually.